Can you just write an executive summary?

 If you’ve just finished your asset management plan or infrastructure strategy this request may not exactly be music to your ears!

-The purpose of a summary
+The purpose of an executive summary

 It’s fair to assume that a reasonable proportion of your readers won’t read your whole asset management plan or infrastructure strategy or other long council document.
 Councillors have more than enough reading material provided with every agenda, and interested members of the community need to fit writing their submission (or informal feedback) into a short amount of time around work and/or family obligations.